Thursday, May 31, 2007

 Restrepo opened by asking President Uribe about his response that he has committed no crimes, but has made mistakes when confronted with allegations that he had connections to Colombia’s paramilitary organizations.
 President Uribe explained that someone who has been in public service as long as he has been certainly has made mistakes in the course of their career and again denied connection to the paramilitaries.

-Integrated Power in the conduct of U.S. foreign policy, Restrepo next asked President Uribe about the one-sided nature of U.S. assistance under Plan Colombia and its failure to live up to original conception of bringing resources to bear in an integrated fashion to address Colombia’s many challenges.
+Noting the Center’s advocacy for the use of Integrated Power in the conduct of U.S. foreign policy, Restrepo next asked President Uribe about the one-sided nature of U.S. assistance under Plan Colombia and its failure to live up to original conception of bringing resources to bear in an integrated fashion to address Colombia’s many challenges.

 “We do not fail,” the president said.
 “We have not won yet, but we are winning.
 You have to ask yourself this question: What would happen to Colombia without Plan Colombia?”
 The president said that since Plan Colombia was initiated, employment has increased, political kidnappings have decreased, and drug crop production has decreased.